weimeilin79/legal_eagle_demo/step_02_vector_store.md

         Index name: Give your index a name, e.g., legal_doc_embedding_index.
         Collection ID: Select your collection, legal_documents.
     -Fields to index:
-        Field path: Select embedding_vector.
+        - Field path: Select embedding_vector.
-        Index type: "Vector".
+        - Index type: "Vector".
-        Dimensions: 768.
+        - Dimensions: 768.
 For our workshop, the dimension is 768 with different embedding model, you will need to set this to the correct dimension of your model's output (e.g., 768, 1536).
-        Distance metric: Choose a distance metric for vector similarity search.
-Common choices are:
+        - Distance metric: **COSINE_SIMILARITY** as the distance metric for vector similarity search.
+Here are some common choices:
-            COSINE_SIMILARITY: Often used for text embeddings.
+            - COSINE_SIMILARITY: Often used for text embeddings.
 Measures cosine similarity.
-            EUCLIDEAN_DISTANCE: Measures Euclidean distance.
+            - EUCLIDEAN_DISTANCE: Measures Euclidean distance.
-            DOT_PRODUCT: Dot product.
+            - DOT_PRODUCT: Dot product.
 Choose COSINE_SIMILARITY for text-based embeddings as a good default.

     Click "Create".
     Firestore will start creating the vector index.
 Index creation can take some time, especially for larger datasets.
 You'll see the index in a "Creating" state, and it will transition to "Ready" when it's built.